karottenreibe/karottenreibe.github.com/_posts/2009-10-22-ruby-c-extension-4.markdown

 [Continue with Part 5!][part5]

 [part1]:            ../../18/ruby-c-extension                       "Part 1 of this series"
 [part5]:            ../../28/ruby-c-extension-5                     "Part 5 of this series"
 [jeweler]:          http://github.com/technicalpickles/jeweler      "Jeweler, which manages your gemspec"
+[rake-compiler]:    http://github.com/luislavena/rake-compiler/     "Rake-compiler, which manages native code compilation"
 [git]:              http://whygitisbetterthanx.com/                 "The only true version control system :-)"
 [luis]:             http://github.com/luislavena                    "The great fellow who created rake-compiler"
 [jew-rakec]:        ../../25/jeweler-interlude                      "How to mix Jeweler and rake-compiler"